-The Freeman Institute places a priority on identifying, developing and cultivating air and space thinkers in academic and practical contexts, as well as informing, equipping and stimulating relevant air and space education provision at King’s and beyond.
+The Freeman Institute places a priority on identifying, developing and cultivating air and space thinkers in academia and industry, as well as informing and equipping air and space education provision at King’s and beyond.

 FASI holds online and in-person events, and regularly publishes academic papers as well as shorter reports and viewpoints.
 Potential contributors are encouraged to contact FASI via email.
 Recent events have included the launch of the Defence Space Strategy and the Chief of the Air Staff’s Freeman Air and Space Power Institute Annual Lecture on Net Zero 2040 for the RAF.